 At SPC, we encourage you to take a film class for an overview of the history of motion pictures and its influences over time.
 Or explore a myriad of life experiences, cultures and beliefs in your literature class.
 Or master the speech skills you need to make an impact in public and communicate professionally.

-Mass Communications Degrees
+Communications Degrees and Transfer Plans

-- English A.A.
-Transfer Plans - USF
+- English Creative Writing A.A.
+Transfer Plan - USF Tampa

 - Journalism A.A.
 Transfer Plan - FAMU

 - Mass Communications A.A.
-Transfer Plan
+Transfer Plan - USF Tampa

 English for Academic Purposes (EAP)

 If English is not your primary language, our English for Academic Purposes (EAP) classes will bring your skills up to college level so you can succeed in your classes.
 The EAP program features a series of English as a Second Language courses to meet the needs of non-native English speakers.
 The program is designed for those students who are interested in learning to read, write, speak, listen and understand the English language in order to earn a degree or certificate at SPC.